ustaxes/UsTaxes/README.md

 To run, `npm run desktop`.
 This requires [rust and cargo][cargo-docs] to be available on PATH.
 To avoid a browser window being spawned in addition to the desktop window, just set the BROWSER environment variable as in: `BROWSER=none npm run desktop`.

-To release, run `npm run desktop-release` or `yarn desktop-release`.
+To release, run `npm run desktop-release`.
 This will produce executables for your current environment.

 [netlify-badge]: https://api.netlify.com/api/v1/badges/41efe456-a85d-4fed-9fcf-55fe4d5aa7fa/deploy-status
 [netlify-url]: https://app.netlify.com/sites/peaceful-joliot-d51349/deploys